Byram cum Sutton

-Byram cum Sutton is a civil parish in the Selby District of North Yorkshire, England, containing the village of Byram and the hamlet of Sutton.
+Byram cum Sutton is a civil parish in the county of North Yorkshire, England, containing the village of Byram and the hamlet of Sutton.
 The River Aire runs to the south of the parish, and the town of Knottingley is the other side of the river in West Yorkshire.
-The A1 road passes to the west of the parish.
+The A1(M) passes to the west of the parish.
 According to the 2001 census, it had a population of 1,406, increasing to 1,434 at the 2011 Census.